schmeekygeek/blog/src/pages/posts/why-i-use-dvorak.md

 I had to shake my head and walk away sadly.

 # What was next for me?
 I still was practicing Dvorak apart from work but continued to use QWERTY with Vim.
-Then I one day, I thought to my self, "What if I simply learn to use Vim with Dvorak?" *Duh.* Why didn't I think of that?
+Then one day, I thought to my self, "What if I simply learn to use Vim with Dvorak?" *Duh.* Why didn't I think of that?

 ![duh](/posts/willem-duh.gif)

 Just kidding.
-I thought about learning it, but felt so lazy that I decided to find ways to go around it, until I realized, that,
+I considered learning it, but felt so lazy that I decided to find ways to go around it, until I realized, that,
-> I simply can't let how I feel dictate what I do in life.
+> *I simply can't let how I feel dictate what I do in life.*

--- Me, professional retard
+-- *Me, professional retard*

 # Vim with Dvorak

 I stumbled across a Vim plugin written by [ThePrimeagen](https://twitter.com/ThePrimeagen)[^3] called [VimBeGood](https://github.com/ThePrimeagen/vim-be-good) intended to help developers practice using Vim by playing games such as *whack-a-mole*.
 It was the perfect program for my use-case.
 I starting practing Vim with Dvorak on it.
-There were a few rough bumps on the road but with VimBeGood, I managed to learn almost all my key bindings and got quite good at it.
+There were a few rough bumps on the road but with VimBeGood, I managed to learn quite a few key bindings and got quite good at it.
 I felt confident on using Dvorak with Vim.

 It was a very liberating feeling, because I was always under this regret that I had wasted my time trying to learn a new layout, all to just keep it aside forever.
-I started seeing light at the end of the tunnel, my eyes glistening with teardrops, as I try and contain my emotions.
+I started seeing light at the end of the tunnel, my eyes glistened with teardrops with my lips writhering as I try and contain my emotions.
 My journey was complete.

 [^1]: The middle row of a modern-day keyboard
 [^2]: A powerful terminal based text editor that forces you to use just the keyboard for editing text